XAiAgent/XAIAI/README.md

 - View the transcribed text in real time.

 ### 3. Create NFTs
-- Use the NFT creation feature to mint AI-generated images on the Solana blockchain.
+- Use the NFT creation feature to mint AI-generated images on the BSC blockchain.

 ---